-If you need to replace a fuse or breaker, use only the same amperage as the original.
+If you need to replace a fuse, use only the same amperage as the original.
 It is recommended that you carry spare fuses.
-See page 6.5 for the proper breaker and/or fuse sizes.
+See page 6.4 for the proper fuse sizes.

-If a fuse or breaker is replaced with one of lower amperage, it will not be sufficient to carry the electrical load of the equipment it is connected to and will cause nuisance fuse failure or breaker tripping.
+If a fuse is replaced with one of lower amperage, it will not be sufficient to carry the electrical load of the equipment it is connected to and will cause nuisance fuse failure or breaker tripping.